ninest/NSR/src/content/articles/faq.md

 ### Where can I see the packing guide?
 You should receive the packing list from the MINDEF.
 Also check out the [BMT page](/basic-military-training), or ask a question on [Reddit](https://www.reddit.com/r/NationalServiceSG) if you have any doubts.

+### What kind of spectacles are allowed?
+Black plastic spectacles.
+Cannot be half-frame.

+If you need to buy a new pair, make sure the receipt is dated after your enlistment, and you can claim $40.

 ### I have this condition.
 Will I get a down PES?
 Unfortunately, no one but an MO can give you a definite answer.
 All you can do is bring a specialist letter from an outside doctor.
 If you are in pain and want to down PES, tell your specialist.